 Youtube is one of those places where you often find videos that can surprise you.
 But occasionally it can be a pleasant surprise!
 Like when I accidentally discovered these videos from the Spring Fever Sex Education teaching program.
 They are a wonderful resource that you can use to start a conversation with your child about sex and how babies are made, puberty, menstruation and their genitals.

-You will find the videos down below. with soem tips on how to talk
+You will find the videos down below with some tips on how to use them with your child.

 The Spring Fever sex education teaching package is a well known Dutch school-based program for children between the ages of 4 to 11 years.
 You might recall the news article that went viral in 2015, that talked about the importance of starting sex education in kindergarten, highlighting the Spring Fever sex education program.